Spratly Islands

 The Spratly Islands are one of the major archipelagos in the South China Sea which complicate governance and economics in this part of Southeast Asia due to their location in strategic shipping lanes.
 The islands are largely uninhabited, but offer rich fishing grounds and may contain significant oil and natural gas reserves, and as such are important to the claimants in their attempts to establish international boundaries.
-Some of the islands have civilian settlements, but of the approximately 45 islands, cays, reefs and shoals that are occupied, all contain structures that are occupied by military forces from Malaysia, Taiwan (ROC), China (PRC), the Philippines or Vietnam.
+Some of the islands have civilian settlements, but of the approximately 45 islands, cays, reefs and shoals that are occupied, all contain structures that are occupied by military forces from Malaysia, China (PRC), Taiwan (ROC), the Philippines, and Vietnam.
 Additionally, Brunei has claimed an exclusive economic zone in the southeastern part of the Spratly Islands, which includes the uninhabited Louisa Reef.

 Geographic and economic overview

 In 1939, the Spratly Islands were coral islets mostly inhabited by seabirds.
 Despite the Spratly Islands naturally consisting of 19 islands (see below), according to a Chinese 1986 source, the Spratly Islands consist of 14 islands or islets, 6 banks, 113 submerged reefs, 35 underwater banks and 21 underwater shoals.

 The northeast part of the Spratly Islands is known as Dangerous Ground and is characterised by many low islands, sunken reefs, and degraded, sunken atolls with coral often rising abruptly from ocean depths greater than 1000 m – all of which makes the area dangerous for navigation.

 The islands are all of similar nature; they are cays (or keys): sand islands formed on old degraded and submerged coral reefs.

 The Spratly Islands contain almost no arable land, are largely uninhabited, and very few of the islands have a permanent drinkable water supply.

 Natural resources include fish, guano, oil and natural gas.
 Economic activity has included commercial fishing, shipping, guano mining, oil and gas exploitation, and more recently, tourism.
 The Spratly Islands are located near several primary shipping lanes.

 The islands and cays, listed in descending order of naturally occurring area, are:

 The total area of the archipelago's naturally occurring islands is 177 ha and 200 ha with reclaimed land.

+Confusingly, the Spratly Islands at times were also referred to as the Paracels.